-When the contaminant oral daily intake via exposure pathways has been estimated, the dose can be determined.
-For chemicals, the dose to humans is measured as milligrams per kilogram-day (mg kg-1 day-1).
+When the contaminant oral daily intake via exposure pathways has been estimated, the dose is determined.
+For chemicals, the dose to humans is measured as milligrams per kilogram-day (mg/kg-day).
 In this case, the "kilogram" refers to the body weight of an adult individual.
 When a chemical dose is calculated, the length of time an individual is exposed to a certain concentration is important.
 To assess offsite doses, it is assumed that the exposure duration occurs over 30 years.
 Such exposures are called "chronic" in contrast to short-term exposures, which are called "acute."